FedyCCodes/XCTE/README.md

 There are 3 central extension types: "file", "application", and "extension".

-- "file": modifies the main source code editor to put unique HTML or an iframe to have it allow to read or write different files (Examples are the PDF, and Zip).
+- "file": modifies the main source code editor to put unique HTML or an iframe to have it allow to read or write different files (Examples are the PDF and Zip).
-- "application": A mini application inside the app that simplies developments
+- "application": A mini application inside the app that simplifies developments
-- "extensions": Chrome styled extensions that serve for simple features or games.
+- "extensions": Chrome-styled extensions that serve for simple features or games.

 #### Mini Apps: